Partron1/portfolio/README.md

 # Data & BI Analyst
 ## About Me
 Hi, I’m Francis🙋a Data & BI Analyst 🤖 passionate about turning data into smarter, more sustainable decisions.
-I analyze data, build dashboards and reports that highlights business and environmental impact, automate workflows to cut waste, and design solutions that help organizations drive both business performance and climate resilience.
+I analyze data, build dashboards and reports that highlights business and environmental impact, automate workflows to cut waste, and design solutions that help organizations drive both business performance and climate resilienc

-**🎓Educational Background** : BSc Biochemistry(2012-2016)
-- **Research Publication:** [*Evaluation of hematological indices of childhood illnesses in Tamale Metropolis of Ghana*](https://doi.org/10.1002/jcla.22582).Journal of Clinical Laboratory Analysis, 32(8), e22582.

-**🧠Skills**
-- **Analytics Tools:** Power BI, Tableau, Excel
-- **Databases:** MySQL, BigQuery
-- **Programing:** Python (Pandas, Matplotlib), R, DAX
-- **Collaboration:** GitHub, Google Workspace, Notion, Airtable, Zoom, Slack, Teams
-- **Concepts:** ETL, Data modeling, KPI reporting, Dashboard Design, Data cleaning, AI & Workflow Automations
-- **Climate & Sustainability:** Green digital skills & Event Management.

 **⚙️Services**
 - Build data pipelines to Extract Transform and Load data
 - Build interactive dashboards and reports to inform business decisions
 - Design and automate AI workflows that scale impact
 - Lead cross-functional programs aligned with climate and sustainability goals

-## My Project
+## Featured Projects
-*Take a glimpse on some few projects I'v worked on:*

 ### Real-Time Air Quality Monitoring Pipeline
 **Streaming Pipeline Using Dataflow:**